Brand Coverage · Toshiba · TOS

 Capture what has already been tried, what needs spare parts, and which room still requires confirmation after the next intervention.

-If you need the wider service view, move into the aircon technician hub once the question expands from brand context into repair, servicing, chemical wash, or wider troubleshooting work.
+If you need the wider software view, move into the facilities management software overview once the question expands from brand context into documents, workflows, and broader operating coordination.

 Useful next steps

-Toshiba usually sits alongside wider HVAC and service work.
+Toshiba usually sits alongside wider HVAC and building operations.

 HVAC